Ashlalala/aajonusnet/md/QNA/Q&A Of May 27, 2012.md

 sweet tasting and not have any sugar in it – that’s because it has the alkalizing minerals which have a sweet flavor.

-If you have milk that separates like Cathy’s there you can just put it in a blender for three seconds and it’ll be back in to a thick kefir again.
+If you have milk that separates like Kathy’s there you can just put it in a blender for three seconds and it’ll be back in to a thick kefir again.
 And it just takes three seconds.
 Maybe not even three seconds – two to three.
 If you want an acidophilus or a yogurt that is best for you